Opioid Use and Truck Drivers

 - Further Investigation to Find Valuable Evidence

 Federal law prohibits truck drivers from driving while using opioids unless permitted by a doctor.
-However, this law has been poorly enforced against opioid use because drivers are expected to self-report their use of the drug.
+However, this law has been poorly enforced against opioid use because drivers are expected to self-report their drug use.
 This is the quintessential fox guarding the chicken coop.Two Methods of Addiction

-But, regardless of the reason for their prescription, all opiates are very addictive, despite the fact that drug companies and medical professionals have widely refused to recognize this danger.
-Doctors had ordered opioids when they could have prescribed a safer alternative, or even when no extra strength pain medication was necessary.
-Further, doctors have prescribed excessive doses of unnecessarily powerful opiates, or prescribed opiates long after the pain that was the basis for the use is gone.Treating Truck Driver Injuries with Opiate Pain Medication
+But, regardless of the reason for their prescription, all opiates are very addictive, even though drug companies and medical professionals have widely refused to recognize this danger.
+Doctors had ordered opioids when they could have prescribed a safer alternative or even when no extra strength pain medication was necessary.
+Further, doctors have prescribed excessive doses of unnecessarily powerful opiates or prescribed opiates long after the pain that was the basis for the use is gone.Treating Truck Driver Injuries with Opiate Pain Medication

 Truck drivers' injuries often happen when loading or unloading the tractor-trailer or performing maintenance.
 Or they may have gotten injured outside of the job and have chronic pain.
 Pain can be aggravated by sitting in one position for a long time, which is one of the requirements for driving a truck.
 Strenuous work schedules and fatigue are inherent in the transportation field.
-Truck drivers have one of the most difficult and strict schedules in the field.
-Unfortunately, some drivers use drugs recreationally to cope with job stress and to deal with the monotony while they are on the road for extended periods of time.Opiate Impairment by Truckers
+Truck drivers have one of the most challenging and strict schedules in the field.
+Unfortunately, some drivers use drugs recreationally to cope with job stress and deal with the monotony while on the road for extended periods.Opiate Impairment by Truckers

 The most common types of opioids are Hydrocodone, Methadone, Oxycodone Morphine, Hydromorphone, Propoxyphene, and Fentanyl.
 All of the above-listed opiates have the same side effects, despite their varying degree of analgesic strength.
-Opiate side effects include drowsiness, decreased executive function (which includes risk analysis), addiction, reduction of reaction times, and inhibition of the ability to focus.
+Opiate side effects include drowsiness, decreased executive function (which provides for risk analysis), addiction, reduction of reaction times, and inhibition of focus.

-Truck drivers work long hours seated in one position and need to be constantly vigilant since they are sharing the roadway with families in cars, motorcyclists, and other trucks.
+Truck drivers work long hours seated in one position and need to be constantly vigilant since they share the roadway with families in cars, motorcyclists, and other trucks.
 Opiates can and do inhibit their ability to be vigilant.
-Despite the danger, companies have failed to ensure that the public is safely sharing the roadway with their truck drivers.
+Despite the danger, companies have failed to ensure that the public safely shares the roadway with their truck drivers.

 To make matters worse, many truck companies don't have a comprehensive opiate policy or a prescription drug policy, even though prescription drugs can be more dangerous than alcohol when mixed with operating heavy equipment and driving.
 They don't ask employees about prescription drug use, and the employees don't tell.
 It often is up to the injured person's lawyer to discover whether prescription opioids played a role in the crash.Toxicology Reports

 A post-accident toxicology report showing evidence of opiate use does not always establish that opiates were a substantial factor in causing the accident.
-An injured person's lawyer must tie the accident to the use of opiates by showing that the driver used the opiate prior to the accident.
+An injured person's lawyer must tie the accident to opiates by showing that the driver used the opiate before the accident.
 A lawyer must find out whether the driver had an opiate prescription.
 The truck driver almost always denies using opiates.Determining if the Truck Driver was on Opiates

-An experienced lawyer that handles trucking accidents is essential to the determination of whether opiates played a role in the accident.
+An experienced lawyer who handles trucking accidents is essential to determining whether opiates played a role in the accident.
 For every trucking accident, the lawyer must request the driver's qualification file and personnel records.
 In discovery, using requests for production of documents is the quickest way to get the files despite the drivers and trucking companies' objections.
-The reason they do not want lawyers to obtain the driver file is that it can show that companies have not done their due diligence in ensuring that they hired and continued to employ safe drivers.Inspection of the Personnel File
+They do not want lawyers to obtain the driver file because it can show that companies have not done their due diligence in ensuring that they hired and continued to employ safe drivers.Inspection of the Personnel File

 Another discovery tactic available to injured parties' lawyers is to send interrogatories to the trucking company about the trucker's injuries, surgeries, or ongoing health conditions.
 Interrogatories should be sent about any over-the-counter or doctor-ordered medications that the driver had before the time of the accident.
 The identities of the prescribing medical providers and the drugstores that medications were retrieved from are vital because they can let the lawyer know that the trucker has provided the truth about their drug use.

-A common trucking company tactic used to prevent their obligation for providing this information is to object on the basis of irrelevance.
+A common trucking company tactic used to prevent their obligation for providing this information is to object based on irrelevance.
 In a lot of cases, the company and trucker may object to any request, no matter how it is worded.
-The fact that they put forth a baseless objection can be indicative that they are very concerned about answering the question properly.
-An experienced trucking lawyer will be prepared to file motions to compel to blast through the baseless objections if they insist upon being unreasonable.Hold Truckers and Trucking Companies Accountable for Injuries or Death
+The fact that they put forth a baseless objection can be indicative that they are very concerned about answering the question correctly.
+An experienced trucking lawyer will be prepared to file motions to compel to blast through the baseless objections if they insist upon being unreasonable.Holding Truckers and Trucking Companies Accountable

 An experienced truck accident attorney will subpoena all documents from the Department of Transportations' mandated health examiner, including any documents that were provided at the checkup, documents from the truck driver's doctors after the crash, the truck driver's workers' compensation insurance documents, documents from the trucker's primary care provider and hospital records.
 These documents can contain the smoking gun for ascertaining whether opioid use is related to the crash.